Student Services Department

 Student Services Librarian

 This guide lists resources related to the general biological sciences which are useful for locating literature across a range of topics and which BIS majors would be interested in.
-To access licensed library resources from off-campus, please use the library VPN.
-Ruth is happy to help if you have questions or need additional assistance.

 Searching in a library catalog requires looking for broader topics such as bacterial signalling or mammal behavior rather than the more specific yersinia quorum sensing or cheetah mate selection.